 One way of exploring the diversity of teacher contributions and better understanding the extent to which value-added and other measures are capturing quality teaching is to investigate the priorities of local school administrators who engage in subjective or standards-based teacher evaluation.
 Subjective teacher evaluation refers to holistic administrator judgments based on flexible criteria.
 Standard-based teacher evaluations link those judgments to a more fixed set of standards that define a competency model of effective teaching (Heneman, Milanowski, Kimball, & Odden, 2006).
-Many emerging teacher evaluation systems leverage administrator perspectives of one or both types, at least in part (e.g. Denver's ProComp, New Haven Public Schools' TEVAL).
-Administrators' more holistic judgments about teachers are valued in part because they can capture aspects of job performance that may be missed by formal evaluation instruments.
+Many emerging teacher evaluation systems leverage administrator perspectives of one or both types, at least in part (e.g. Denver's ProComp, New Haven Public Schools' TEVAL). aspects of job performance that may be missed by formal evaluation instruments.
 Administrators are also essential actors because they play a critical role as mentors in formative evaluation systems.

 Research on administrators' evaluations of teachers has generally focused on whether they predict value added measures of teacher effectiveness.
 For instance, Jacob and Lefgren (2008) use survey measures to find that principals can directly identify very high and low value added teachers.
 A substantial body of research has also linked subjective and standards-based principal evaluations with objective teacher value added measures in practice (e.g. Holtzapple, 2003; Gallagher, 2004; Milanowski, 2004; Rockoff & Speroni, 2011).
-In addition, Rockoff and colleagues (forthcoming) find evidence that principals make use of new information about teachers' value added effectiveness to inform their personnel decisions.
+In addition, Rockoff and colleagues (2012) find evidence that principals make use of new information about teachers' value added effectiveness to inform their personnel decisions.
 Collectively, these studies indicate that principals are concerned with, and are capable of partially identifying, teachers' value added performance, but they provide limited information about principals' personnel priorities more broadly.